mschmidt42/anagram/README.md

 Explanation

-Since we don’t distinguish big and small letters "TomMarvoloRiddle" can be rearranged to form "IAmLordVoldemort".
+Since we don't distinguish big and small letters "TomMarvoloRiddle" can be rearranged to form "IAmLordVoldemort".